Gordon Todd Skinner: José Abello Silva operation

-Skinner spent the mid-80s between Hot Springs and Little Rock, Arkansas; and Tucson, Arizona; while working as an operative for the Department of Justice.
+Skinner spent the mid-80s between Hot Springs and Little Rock, Arkansas, as well as Tucson, Arizona, while working as an informant for the U.S. Department of Justice.
 Skinner was arrested twice for selling marijuana, in an area of Mexico near the border town of Sells, Arizona, and in Boston.
 He had helped minimize the fallout of those arrests by contributing to the downfall of the Colombian Medellín drug cartel.
 He had befriended a Colombian cocaine dealer named Boris Olarte, who had purchased a business from Skinner's mother, a custom chocolate brand named Okie Power.
 After purchasing this, Olarte had been arrested and put in a Tulsa County jail.
 Skinner used Magrini's connections to convince the DEA to put Olarte in witness protection, and use him against the cartel.
 Olarte worked with the Office of National Drug Control Policy in a sting operation which led to the arrest of Olarte's supplier, José Abello Silva, a major Medellín dealer.
-Olarte's wife, Clara Lacle, who lived with Magrini, flew to Aruba with FBI agents to set up Silva.
+Olarte's wife, Clara Lacle (who lived with Magrini), flew to Aruba with FBI agents to set up Silva.
 His arrest in 1989 led to the downfall of the cartel.
-Skinner used his time as an operative to gather intelligence on how the government investigates drugs.
+Skinner used his time as an informant to gather intelligence on how the government investigates drugs.

 New Jersey operation

 On January 26, 1989, Skinner was arrested in Camden, New Jersey for trafficking 42 pounds of marijuana with a friend.
 They were caught by undercover cops, and Skinner's bail was set at $1 million.
 Skinner spent a year in the state waiting for trial.
 His father convinced him to make a deal with authorities.
-In jail, Skinner had met John Worthy, who said he had 50 pounds of marijuana he was going to sell.
+In jail, Skinner had met John Worthy, who said he had 50 pounds (22.6 kg) of marijuana he was going to sell.
 Skinner went to the district attorney and made a deal, which reduced his bail to half a million.
 He returned to Tulsa, where he recorded his phone calls with Worthy.
 On the call, Skinner agreed to meet with him at a hotel in Vineland.
 Skinner sold 30 pounds of marijuana to Worthy, his wife Willie Mae, and partner Lamont Briscoe.
 He was wearing a wire, and was eavesdropped by the New Jersey Narcotics Strike Force.
 Worthy was arrested at the hotel, and a day later, Skinner pleaded guilty to one reduced count of conspiracy, and was given a three-year probation.
 The probation was terminated after 2 years.
 In 1995, Skinner's wiretaps and testimony were thrown out; the New Jersey Supreme Court found the "credibility and character of Skinner was... questionable".
 While in jail, he met fellow inmate William Ernest Hauck, who was jailed for a sex offense.
 In the 1990s, Hauck would be a truck driver for Katherine's company, and worked with Skinner on his LSD distribution operation.